dannylee1020/openpo/docs/evaluations.md

 For more details, take a look at the [API reference](api.md)

 ### Using Batch Processing
 Using API to evaluate large volume of dataset can be costly and inefficient.
-Batch processing provides cost-effective way to handle tasks that do not require immediate responses.
+Batch processing provides cost-effective way to handle tasks with large volume that do not require immediate responses.

 Running batch processing is similar to how evaluation with API works.
 To use single model evaluation, pass the model identifier to the models parameter.